apptainer/singularity-userdocs/security.rst

 2. The services support authentication of users via signed and encrypted authentication tokens.

-3. There is no implicit trust relationship between each services.
+3. There is no implicit trust relationship between each service.
 Each request between the services is authenticated using the authentication token supplied by the user in the associated request.